alebastr/sway-systemd/README.md

 ### Session script

 The [`session.sh`](./src/session.sh) script is responsible for importing variables into systemd and dbus activation environments and starting session target.
-When the `--with-cleanup` argument is specified, it also waits in the background until the compositor exits, stops the session target and unsets variables for systemd user session.
+It also stays in the background until the compositor exits, stops the session target and unsets variables for systemd user session (this can be disabled by passing `--no-cleanup`).

-The script itself does not set any variables except `XDG_CURRENT_DESKTOP`; it simply passes the values received from sway.
+The script itself does not set any variables except `XDG_CURRENT_DESKTOP`/`XDG_SESSION_TYPE`; it simply passes the values received from sway.
 The list of variables and the name of the session target are currently hardcoded and could be changed by editing the script.

 For a better description see [comments in the code](./src/session.sh).